lionelchg/PKLotDetection/README.md

 The library is written in an object-oriented fashion.
 The content of each file is described below:

 - `dataloader.py`: contains the `ParkingLotDataset` class which overloads the base `Dataset` class from PyTorch and reads parking lot datasets
+- `eval.py`: performs evaluation of a neural network on a test dataset
 - `log.py`: contains functions for creating logging objects
 - `model.py`: contains the neural network architectures.
 A base class is first written which inherits from the `nn.Module` class of PyTorch.
 This base class holds a method for computing the number of training parameters and the other three classes inherit from it.
 - `multiple_train.py`: script to launch multiple trainings sequentially
+- `multiple_train.py`: script to launch multiple evaluations sequentially
 - `pproc.py`: routines for post-processing the `metrics.h5` generated during training
 - `predict.py`: script for inference of a given set of images
 - `train.py`: performs the actual training of neural networks
 - `trainer.py`: contains the `Trainer` class instantiated in `train.py`
 - `util.py`: contains common functions used across the library

+## Executables

 The library is called via executables created in `setup.py`: